To register your interest and to stay up-to-date email email@example.com

 These groups have been chosen because they are poorly represented in the nature conservation workforce at the moment.

-The training will be mostly based at Dundreggan Conservation Estate but we also hope to partner with organisations like Forestry Commission, RSPB and Scottish National Heritage to give the trainees the opportunity to learn about how other organisations contribute to woodland conservation work.
+The training will be mostly based at Dundreggan, the Trees for Life Estate in Glenmoriston.
+There will also be opportunities for trainees to go on placements with partner organisations like, RSPB and Scottish National Heritage, to give them the opportunity to learn how other organisations contribute to conservation.